This quick guide explains some of the steps which may come in handy to recover an Arch Linux Install.

 - Verify the log files, especially the pacman logs, because an unstable system may be caused by upgrading some packages, such as graphics driver or any other driver.
 Based on the log, you may want to downgrade any specific package if you want.

 - You may use the below command to view the last 200 lines of the pacman log file to find out any failing items or dependency removal.

 - The above command gives you 200 lines from the end of the pacman.log file to verify.
 Now, carefully check which of the packages were updated since your successful boot.

 - And note down the package name and version somewhere.
 And you may try to downgrade packages one-by-one or if you think a specific package created a problem.
 Use the -U switch of pacman command to downgrade.

 pacman -U <package name>

-- Check the status of your display manager, whether if there are any errors.
-Sometimes, display manager creates a problem which can’t communicate with X Server.
-For example, if you are using lightdm, then you can check its status via below.
+- Check the status of your display manager and whether if there are any errors.
+Sometimes, the display manager creates a problem which can’t communicate with X Server.
+For example, if you are using lightdm, then you can check its status via the below.

 systemctl status lightdm

-- Or, may want to start it via below command and check what is the error.
+- Or, you may want to start it via the below command and check the error.

 lightdm --test-mode --debug